yifei-alpaca/FoodVault/README.md

 # FoodVault

 ## Introduction
-FoodVault is a responsive web application that seeks to help reduce food waste
+FoodVault is a responsive web application that seeks to help reduce food waste via the donation of leftover food from merchants to users

 ## Setup
 No setup is required